 U.S. 191 is the main north-south corridor in Eastern Arizona.
-Replacing old U.S. 666 between Douglas and Sanders in 1992, U.S. 191 became a transcontinental federal route when it was extended north to Malta, Montana, in 1997.
+Replacing old U.S. 666 between Douglas and Sanders in 1992, U.S. 191 became a border to boarder route when it was extended north to Malta, Montana, in 1997.

 U.S. 191 was established in 1932 as U.S. 666 from U.S. 80 near Douglas, north through Willcox and Safford to Springerville, then north to Sanders and U.S. 66, where the road traveled east into New Mexico as a multiplex.
 The road was paved slowly, and the Coronado Trail section between Clifton and Alpine was not completely paved until 1963.